• Home

 ⭐⭐⭐⭐⭐ Sellers could operate long-term using the comprehensive tools included in Basic plan; mid-range plan adds better reporting capabilities and automated workflows

-⭐⭐⭐ Basic commerce plan includes only the truly basic eCommerce necessities; users must upgrade to standard plan for access to a more comprehensive suite of tools; automation is not an option with any plan
+⭐⭐⭐ Basic commerce plan includes only the truly basic eCommerce necessities; need to upgrade for access to a more comprehensive suite of tools; automation isn't an option with any plan

 Content management